 While YouTube TV was also a streaming-first company, Hulu has partnerships with major companies that, at least on paper, give it some advantages.
 Plus, while other services do have on-demand options, none offer anything like Hulu’s library of on-demand content, which comes with Hulu + Live TV.
 We’ve put together this detailed guide to exactly what you get from Hulu’s live TV service to see if it’s the right choice for you.

 It might not have the catchiest name, but Hulu + Live TV deserves recognition for describing exactly what it is: It’s regular Hulu, with live TV streaming added in.
 This isn’t a separate product from the standard Hulu on-demand offering — it’s the same thing, just with added features.
 This makes it different from any other live TV streaming service.

-While DirecTV Now and PlayStation Vue offer a cable-like experience online, Hulu + Live TV aims to strike a balance between traditional pay-TV and what we’ve come to expect from on-demand streaming services.
+While DirecTV Now and PlayStation Vue offer a cable-like experience online, Hulu + Live TV aims to strike a balance between traditional cable and satellite and what we’ve come to expect from on-demand streaming services.
 That might make it more appealing to those who have grown up with Netflix and Hulu, but that also means it could be more alienating to those who grew up when “channel surfing” was the norm.

 Hulu + Live TV is also supported on the web using Chrome, Firefox, Safari, and Microsoft Edge, alongside iOS and Android devices, including Amazon’s Kindle Fire tablets.
 Finally, it is supported on select smart TVs, including recent models from LG, Samsung, and Vizio.
 During our testing for this article, we used Hulu + Live TV across a smattering of various devices including an Amazon Fire TV, a fourth-generation Apple TV, and both iOS and Android-powered phones.